-However, for everyday training and for those runners who take a solely recreational approach to running and never enter races, it can be helpful to know what the average running speed of a human is.
+However, for everyday training or for runners who take a solely recreational approach to running and never enter races, knowing the average human running speed can be helpful to see how they stack up.

 What’s a Good Running Pace?

-Whether you are trying to determine what is a “good“ running pace or even the average human running speed, there are a couple of key factors to consider in order to best answer the question.
+Whether you are trying to determine a “good“ running pace or even the average human running speed, there are a couple of key factors to consider.

-For example, when determining the average human running speed, are you wondering about the average speed a human can sprint all out for a 100 meter dash or the average human running speed when running a mile or full marathon?
+For example, when determining the average human running speed, are you wondering about the average speed at which a sprinter runs at top speed for a 100-meter dash or the average speed when running a mile or full marathon?

 #1: Age